sybila/biodivine-sketchbook/README.md

 First, make sure you have Rust and NPM installed.
 For Rust, we recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started).
 For instructions on NPM and Node installation, feel free to check [their website](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+On some Linux distributions, additional packages might be needed for developing with Tauri.
+We recommend checking the [setup instructions by Tauri](https://v1.tauri.app/v1/guides/getting-started/prerequisites/).

 We have tested the app using the following versions:
 - npm 10.9.0
 - node 22.11.0